 Wildfires, unfortunately, are among the least of California’s woes.
 Homelessness in the state has become a major problem, and one that is having a significant impact on the quality of life for taxpayers.
 According to a San Francisco Chronicle article published last December, “While the latest counts compiled by the federal government show that America’s homeless population is growing again after more than a decade of declines, the entire national increase and more can be attributed to California alone.”
 In other words, homelessness continues to be on the decline in the U.S., if we exclude California.
 So, how does California plan on addressing the problem?
 A bill passed by the state’s legislature earlier this month will empower Governor Newsom with the ability to appoint a “Homelessness Czar.”
 Government actions, including regulations which aggressively target landlords and programs that provide handouts enticing the homeless to settle in the state, have perpetuated the homeless situation, but more taxpayer dollars and government interference is always the solution for California.
 Got a problem?
 Throw money at it, and let the government make it worse.

 With increasing homelessness, a soft approach to criminal prosecution, and the ongoing embracing of illegal immigration, violent crimes are increasing after having seen a reduction the past few years.
 According to The Trace, “homicides are sharply up this year” in California as a whole, and cities such as Oakland, with a 26% increase, have seen a significant increase in the number of murders.
 With the jump in violent crimes, what steps has California’s government taken to reduce certain crimes?
-They recently passed the controversial bill SB 145, which will ultimately end up reducing accountability and sentences for adults who sexually assault children as young as 14.
-What a brilliant idea.
+They recently passed the controversial bill SB 145.
 Apparently, California’s leadership believes the pedophile community had been treated unfairly.

 In spite of an abundance of bad news items hitting California on a regular basis, the most ominous challenge is undoubtedly the fiscal time bomb that looms, and whose ticking grows louder by the day.
 Already one of the highest taxed states in the U.S., California had a reported government debt of over $1.5 trillion as of 2017; long before the COVID-19 pandemic hit, and an amount that has surely increased dramatically since.
 Undeterred, on September 2, state lawmakers sent a budget to Governor Newsom calling for $600 million in spending increases, and a reduction in state revenue with the extension of earned income tax credits for immigrants, including those here illegally.
 Balance sheet be damned, California must cater to illegal immigrants.
 Increasing spending and decreasing revenue is a lousy recipe for getting one’s fiscal house in order; particularly one that is already a disaster.
 The state government appears to be counting on an eventual federal bailout from their financial predicament, but that help is not going to happen, nor should it.